scottbuckley/seL4notes/README.md

 ./isabelle/bin/isabelle jedit -bf
 ./isabelle/bin/isabelle build -bv HOL-Word
 ```
-Explanation of the above commands (taken directly from the other instructions) are that these commands will perform the following steps:
+These commands will perform the following steps:

 -   create an Isabelle user settings directory.
 -   install L4.verified Isabelle settings.
 These settings initialise the Isabelle installation to use the standard Isabelle  `contrib`  tools from the Munich Isabelle repository and set up paths such that multiple Isabelle repository installations can be used side by side without interfering with each other.